crazy-max/docker-rrdcached/README.md

 * `/data/db` : Contains rrd database
 * `/data/journal` :  Container rrd journal files

-> :warning: Note that the volumes should be owned by the user/group with the PUID/PGID specified.
-If you don’t give the volume correct permissions, the container may not start.
+> :warning: Note that the volumes should be owned by uid `1000` and gid `1000`.
+If you don't give the volumes correct permissions, the container may not start.

 ### Ports

 * `42217` : RRDcached port

-## Use this image
+## Usage

 ### Docker Compose